Data Engineer Mock Interview

 After each session, you get a breakdown by topic.
 The platform tracks your accuracy over time and surfaces the topics where you're weakest.
 Targeted drills fill the gaps before your real interview.

-Communication is half the score
+Communication carries about half the weight

-Speed separates levels
+Speed distinguishes seniority levels

 DataDriven vs alternatives